schwas3/nEXO_DL/README.md

 # nEXO_DL
 This is the package developed for DNN-based energy reconstruction and signal/background separation in the nEXO experiment.
 The package is built on pytorch platform.
-It takes the nEXO charge simulation as input (possibly adding photon information in the future), and utilizes a 18-layer ResNet for classification and AlexNet for channel charge reconstruction..
+It takes the nEXO charge simulation as input (possibly adding photon information in the future), and perform particle identification (plan to add reconstruction in the future) based on convolutional neural networks.

 ## Content of the package
  1. ~nEXO2DChargeImage.py - script to convert nEXO charge simulation to two images.
 Only two channels of the image are currently used.
 The third channel is open for future addition of photon information.~ This has been replaced with DnnEventTagger in nexo-offline.
- 2. image2dcharge_csv.py - script to build csv file for dataset build.
+ 2. ~image2dcharge_csv.py - script to build csv file for dataset build.~
- 3. PadInput.py - script to build input numpy arrays for the pad design of anode.
+ 3. ~PadInput.py - script to build input numpy arrays for the pad design of anode. ~
  4. nEXOClassifier.py - main script for deep learning event classification model construction, training, and testing.
  5. resnet_example.py - ResNet configuration file. copied from https://github.com/DeepLearnPhysics/pytorch-resnet-example
  6. nEXO2DChargeImage_channelQ.py - script to convert nEXO charge simulation saved in ROOT to numpy arrays saved in npy file.